vynovikov/highLoadParser/README.md

 ## Changelog
 - operation process refactored from being asyncronous to synchronous
 - architecture switched from hexagonal to clean
-- TLS pair generation moved from static directory to Dockerfile
+- TLS pair generation moved to Dockerfile

 ## Under construction